-Subnetobject example to specify DHCP ranges and DHCP options to pass the default route and DNS server addresses:
+Subnetobject example to specify DHCP ranges and DHCP options to pass the default route address:

-Subnetobject, the following dnsmasq parameters will be set using the
+Subnetobject, the provided data will be utilized to render the

 Configure DHCP relay on ToR switches¶

-dnsmasq server listens on the PXE interface of the
+dnsmasq server listens on the PXE network of the management

 Depending on the PXE network setup, select from the following options: